scipy/scipy/doc/source/tutorial/signal.rst

 Detrend
 -------

-Scipy provides the function :func:`detrend` to remove a constant or linear trend in a data series in order to see effect of higher order.
+SciPy provides the function :func:`detrend` to remove a constant or linear trend in a data series in order to see effect of higher order.

 The example below removes the constant and linear trend of a 2-nd order